Accessible camera

 Taking pictures when you can’t see

-At Onfido, I collaborated with a small team of mobile engineers to create an accessible way for our low vision or blind users to photograph their identity documents.
+At Onfido, I project managed and collaborated with a team of 3 mobile engineers to create an accessible way for our low vision or blind users to photograph their identity documents.

 The problem